kiwiirc/webircgateway/README.md

 webircgateway is built using golang - make sure to have this installed and configured first!

 Included is a `webircgateway.sh` helper file to wrap building and running the project during development.
+* `./webircgateway.sh prepare` will download any dependencies the project has
 * `./webircgateway.sh build` will build the project to the `./webircgateway` binary
 * `./webircgateway.sh run` will run the project from sources